 The issue of additional classes of shares/ units within an existing Scheme – so long as the additional classes of shares/ units do not constitute a distinct sub-fund of the Scheme – is not subject to any application/ supervisory fees.

-11.2 Overseas based Non-UCITS Schemes

-An Overseas based Non-UCITS Scheme constituted in the form of an umbrella (i.e. with sub-funds) or multi class (i.e. without sub-funds) fund wishing to issue an additional class of shares/ units (which shall not constitute a distinct sub-fund of the Scheme) is ordinarily required to submit the following documents:

-formal notification to the MFSA of its intention to market additional classes of shares/ units in Malta;

-updated Prospectus (as applicable);

-a confirmation from the Directors, General Partner(s) or the Manager (as applicable) signifying their intention to market additional classes of shares/ units in Malta.

-The issue of additional classes of shares/ units within an existing Scheme – so long as the additional classes of shares/ units do not constitute a distinct sub-fund of the Scheme – is not subject to any application/ supervisory fees.

 Exercise of Passport Rights by European UCITS Schemes

 This section should be read in conjunction with the Investment Services Act (Marketing of UCITS) Regulations, 2011 and Commission Regulation (EU) No 584/2010.